sauln/loan_calculator/README.md

 ##Parts:
   * linear programming algorithm
-    * though the problem is simple enough to not need a full linear programming algorithm, I would like to phrase the problem to use a custom linear programming algorithm and one using one found in a common library.
+    * though the problem turned out to be simple enough to not need linear programming, it was in pursuit of learning the simplex algorithm that I chose this project
-  * multiple strategies
+  * multiple payoff strategies
-    * two coined strategies are:
     * snowball - pay off smallest loan first
     * avalanche - pay off highest interest rate first
     * fastest payoff - this could require a linear programming algorithm
-    * pay the lowest amount - this can be shown to be equivalent to the avalanche method via the linear programming algorithm.
+    * pay the lowest amount -
   * nice looking front end
+    * def the hardest part
   * comprehensive testing
+  * visualization dashboard
+    * dynamic pie chart of loans
+    * visualizations relevant to different strategies

 ## Learning I want out of this project
-  * Get a grip on Scala - actually the smallest part of this project
+  * Gain experience with Scala
-  * Get a grip on functional programming
+  * Get comfortable with functional programming design
-  * Get a grip on testing - this is difficult to incorporate when I'm learning so many other aspects.
-  * Get a grip on a web framework - Use lift
+  * Understand view-first and use lift

 ## TODO
-  * Develop forms in lift
+  * Add visualization support
+    * what libraries?
+      * wookietreiber/scala-chart is a wrapper for JFreeChart

+  * Add option to remove/edit loans
+  * Use widgets? based on jQuery widgets
+    * TableSorter could be good display of loans
+  * Integrate calculations!
-    * how to get access to data?
+  * Buttons to select strategy
-    * restructure page so it looks better
-    * dynamically allow more loan inputs
-  * figure out this testing - choose a library - ask at PDXScala